ronil-chandra/uia-meta-analysis/readme.md

-# A systematic review and data synthesis using meta-analytical methods on outcomes of conservatively managed brain aneurysms.
+# A data synthesis and meta-analysis on outcomes of conservatively managed brain aneurysms

 * The first step is to work out a summary proportion ie risk of rupture of conservatively managed brain aneurysms measuring 10 mm or less.